sntulix/blosm_exporter/README.md

 # blsosm_exporter
-This script exports the city map loaded in Blosm as individual objects to gltf.
+This Blender script exports the city map loaded in Blosm as individual objects to gltf.

 ## How to use
 1. Copy this script to Blender's Text Editor.